 “This is the first step towards ensuring that everyone in this community has access to the care they need,” said Cook County Board President Toni Preckwinkle.

-“The Phase 1 development of the Oak Forest Health Center is a re-affirmation of our commitment to the Oak Forest community and to the Southland,” said Dr. Raju, CEO, Cook County Health and Hospitals System.
+“The Phase 1 development of the Oak Forest Health Center is a re-affirmation of our commitment to the Oak Forest community and to the Southland,” said Dr. Raju, CEO, Cook County Health.
 “I would like to extend a sincere thank you to President Preckwinkle for her continued support, and to our current and future partners and providers.
 We look forward to working with you to keep the southland healthy and to make sure that our neighbors, the residents in this community have access to quality care they need.”

 The move to convert Oak Forest Hospital into a regional health center is part of the Cook County Health strategic plan, Vision 2015.
 The plan, which was approved by the CCH Board of Directors and the Cook County Board of Commissioners in 2010, moves the system away from costly inpatient care and into much more needed outpatient services into the community.